mitranim/jisp/js/jisp_doc.md

   * `.ownVal`.
 Compile-time evaluation.
 Performs arbitrary compile-time evaluation and returns an arbitrary value usable by macros.
-AST tokens parsed from source may return numbers, strings, booleans, etc. Identifier nodes may return the actual runtime values of definitions they refer to.
+AST tokens parsed from source may return numbers, strings, booleans, etc. Identifier nodes may return the actual runtime values of declarations they refer to.
-    For example, module A defines and exports a class that's usable as a macro, under name "B".
+    For example, module A declares and exports a class that's usable as a macro, under name "B".
 Module C imports A and attempts to use B as a macro.
 The identifier node referring to B may use `.ownVal`, in combination with recursive search, to return the actual evaluated reference to that class